 To get a head start, applications to US Universities should begin in year 10.
 Investing time early in preparation rather than taking the SAT test multiple times is advisable.
 Although students can take the SAT as many times as they like, naturally schools will look favourably on the candidate who only took the test once.

 Students often don’t think about their University applications until Year 12, as they embark on their A Levels or IB and don’t get started until they are well into their studies.
 Although this time line for applications and test preparation is fine, it is worth bearing in mind that students will need to work at a fast pace.
 Work on their applications and preparation alongside their existing studies may be problematic.
+For this reason we recommend starting work with a SAT tutor online, or in person at least one year before starting your application.

 Applications are typically due by the 1st of January on year of entry.
 Offers then follow a few months later.